mickmister/grafana-to-csv/README.md

 ---

-Alternatively, you can run each step of the report separately for debugging:
+Alternatively, you can run each step of the report separately for development:

-Gather data from Grafana:
+1. Gather data from Grafana, then you can examine the `data/json-out` folder for the fetched JSON data

 ```sh
 npm run fetch-data
 ```
-Then check the `data/csv-out` folder for the generated CSV files

-Create CSV report of the most recent data fetched from Grafana
+2. Create CSV report of the most recent JSON data fetched from Grafana, then you can examine the `data/csv-out` folder for the generated CSV files

 ```sh
 npm run create-csv
 ```

-Then check the `data/csv-out` folder for the generated CSV files

-Create a new Google Sheets spreadsheet:
+3. Create a new Google Sheets spreadsheet from the most recent generated CSV data

 ```sh
 npm run create-spreadsheet